JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 We're all set up...time to make a site.
 Sphinx ships with [a site generator command](https://www.sphinx-doc.org/en/master/usage/quickstart.html) called `sphinx-quickstart` which is now in the `bin` directory of your virtual environment.

-Let's run it and answer some questions, accepting most of the defaults:
+Let's run it and answer some questions, accepting most of the defaults (note that `...` is to hide my directory path):

 ```bash
 $ sphinx-quickstart